Developing a Building Performance Program for Lakewood's Largest Buildings

 • Phase 1: Benchmarking (annual tracking of energy use to measure building performance) has been shown to help building owners reduce their energy use and utility bills by increasing awareness of energy use and helping plan for building improvements.

-• Phase 2: Building Performance programs help make existing buildings more efficient and transition to cleaner energy sources by providing a roadmap for long-term investments, resources, and available financial incentives to achieve improved building performance and occupancy satisfaction.
+• Phase 2: Building Performance programs help make existing buildings more efficient and transition to cleaner energy sources by providing a long-term roadmap for investments, resources, and available financial incentives to achieve improved building performance and occupancy satisfaction.

 Ask a Question